The Beginners Guide to Creating a Natural Moisturising Lotion

 There are lots of different types of emulsifiers available some are synthetic, some are natural, some are better suited for hair conditioners and some are better suited for face cream, some are best added to the oil phase and some are best added to the aqueous (water) phase.

-When starting out, we love using Natural Olive Emulsifier (also known as Olivem 1000).
+When starting out, we love using Olivem 1000).
 It's simple to use and can be used in a wide variety of products.

 Vitamin E

 Vitamin E promotes healing, skin cell regeneration and helps to nourish the skin.
 It protects the tissue from free radical damage and is a great anti-ageing addition to any skincare product.
-You can get synthetic or natural vitamin E. We use the natural version.
+Vitamin E is also an antioxidant and can help prevent oils from oxidising quickly.

 Natural Preservative